Fictitious-Rotor/Prosperity-Website/content/wiki/new-player-guide.md

 ## Commerce

-If you wish to buy, sell, or trade with other players, then it's important to know about commerce.
-The server has a dedicated commercial district where players can build shops and sell items.
-Typically the currency used is diamonds.
-Any player is free to build a shop, without paying or restrictions.
+Although there is nothing to stop you from trading with players, this server no longer makes use of its commercial district, as players prefer to make their farms public access.

-If you wish to ask for a specific order, or want things for free, you are free to send a message in the `#commerce` channel on Discord.
+Nevertheless, any player is welcome to build a shop in the commercial district without fees or restrictions.
+Diamonds are the conventional currency.

 ## Creative server

-Finally, if you wish to collaborate on projects in creative, you can join the creative server with WorldEdit and useful commands available.
-This server also has the latest configs, so anything that works on the creative server will also work in creative.
+Finally, if you wish to collaborate on projects in creative, you can join the creative server which has WorldEdit and other useful commands available.
+The creative and survival server have the same configuration, so a machine that works on the creative server should also work on the survival server.